Vol. I · No. 1Pilot edition · Week ending 9 May 2026 Source-grounded · Restrained · Weekly

 Pilot edition based on three days of observed data (7–9 May 2026), not a full weekly readout.
 Across 42 articles from PLA Daily and affiliated outlets, the suspended death sentences against Wei Fenghe and Li Shangfu — two consecutive former defense ministers — stand apart from otherwise routine coverage.

-Cover image: Roberto Villa Jr · Public domain · via Wikimedia Commons · Source · Visual context only; not evidence of the specific events discussed.
+Edition cover (link-preview image): Roberto Villa Jr · Public domain · via Wikimedia Commons· Source · Visual context only; not evidence of the specific events discussed.

 Coverage Snapshot